 - WO2018/160138 filed March 1, 2018 relates to use of farudodstat in treatment of hematological cancers.
-As of February 28, 2023, this family of patents includes patent applications filed in China, Europe, Japan, and the United States (2 cases).
+As of March 14, 2024, this family of patents includes patents issued in China, Europe, (Germany, France, and UK), Japan, and the United States (2 cases).
 The normal expiration of this family of patents is March 2038, subject to the payment of renewal fees. - WO2022/045984 is a published PCT application filed August 30, 2021, related to treatment of viral infection with farudodstat.
+As of March 14, 2024, this family of patents includes patent applications filed Europe, Japan, and the United States.
 If granted, the normal expiry for this case will be August 2041, subject to payment of renewal fees. - WO2022/081095 is a published PCT application filed October 15, 2021, related to treatment of autoimmune disease with farudodstat.
+As of March 14, 2024, this family of patents includes patent applications filed China, Europe, Hong Kong, Japan, Korea, Singapore and the United States.
 If granted, the normal expiry for this case will be October 2041, subject to payment of renewal fees.